aszc-dev/ComfyUI-CoreMLSuite/README.md

 Welcome!
 I've developed a set of custom nodes for ComfyUI that allows you to use Core ML models in your ComfyUI workflows.
-These models can enhance your workflows and improve performance on Apple Silicon (M1/M2) machines.
+These models are designed to leverage the Apple Neural Engine (ANE) on Apple Silicon (M1/M2) machines, thereby enhancing your workflows and improving performance.

 If you're not sure how to obtain these models, you can download them [here](https://huggingface.co/coreml-community) or convert your own models using